Experienced Tax Attorneys

 The IRS wants taxpayers to know that they can face significant penalties if they try to hide their tip income on their annual returns.
 Employees must report their tips to their employers in most cases, and employers must report their employees’ tip income to the IRS.
 The IRS is also reminding taxpayers that, “The value of non-cash tips, such as tickets, passes [and] other items of value is also income and subject to tax.”

 IRS Trouble?
-Contact Maryland Tax Attorney Kevin E. Thorn
+Contact US International Tax Advisors

 Back to the top